 Tatayya’s contribution to Kannada literature consists of ‘Dhanarjaneya Krama’ (How to earn money), ‘Choragrahana tantra’ (the technique of detecting thieves), ‘Telemacus’, ‘Vidyarthi karabhushana’ (Students manual) and so on.
 In recognition of its work, he was elected as the president of the Akhila Bharatha Kannada Sahithya Sammelana held at Davanagere.

 He campaigned for the cause of education for girls and along with Ambil Narasimha Iyengar they started the Maharani’s School.
 He fought for uplifting the poor and downtrodden.
-He struggled hard to eradicate untouchability, caste system, and remarriage of widows.
+He struggled hard to eradicate untouchability, caste system, and promoted remarriage of widows.

 He was a teacher in Marimalappa’s school and retired as the headmaster of the same school.
 He is main contributor to make Mysore the “Shikshana Kashi” (educational capital) and a model city.
 He was in the forefront of the educational movement though his formal education was only till Matriculation.
 He taught for four decades in various educational institutions.